-My academic interests are broadly-speaking in the connection between practical ways of engaging with the world (materially, through the senses, discoursively, relationality), and subjectivities, concepts, ideologies, and knowledges.
-My work draws from Cultural Anthropology, Science and Technology Studies, and Non-western Philosophy and thought.
+My academic interests are broadly speaking in the connection between practical ways of engaging with the world (materially, through the senses, discoursively, relationality), and subjectivities, concepts, ideologies, and knowledges.
+My work draws from Cultural Anthropology, Science and Technology Studies, new materialism and non-essentialist relational philosophies, and Non-western and decolonial thought.

 I'm currently a Ph.D. researcher at the Granada Center for Visual Anthropology at the University of Manchester.
 I am co-supervised by anthropologist of sound Rupert Cox and ethnomusicologist Caroline Bithell.
-My Ph.D. is about the connection between listening practices to music and ecstatic experience in the Sufi practice of Dhamaal in Pakistan.
+My Ph.D. is about the connection between listening practices to music and ecstatic experience in the Sufi sound practices.
+I am co-creating something that does not exist together with the Pakistani community in Barcelona, Spain.
 Through this work, I am exploring experimental and creative ethnographic research methodologies and mediation (technological, sensorial, conceptual) in religious experience.

 I previously did a 7-month ethnography at the Naqshbandi Sufi Center of Barcelona, Spain, as part of an MA in Anthropology in Ethnography co-supervised by visual and religious anthropologist Roger Canals and anthropologist of Islam Alberto Bargados (2018).
 In this study, I explored theories about space and approaches to spatial analyses of social practice in relation to sound and sonic behaviors of Islamic ethical subjectivity.